-Summer is really here!
+Now summer is really here!
 Ornamental borders will soon be at their best when towards the end of the month scented roses begin to flower in earnest.
-There is plenty to do in the garden to keep you occupied, such as cutting back and mowing, but it’s a time of year to really sit back and enjoy the fruits of your labours.
+There are lots of jobs to do in your garden in June to keep you occupied, such as cutting back and mowing, but it’s a time of year to really sit back and enjoy the fruits of your labours.
 So, above all, take time to reward yourself.
 Gardening should never become a chore.

 Over the years I’ve tried all sorts of materials as a mulch and have found the best one to be well rotted bark; that’s the very fine sort, not the thicker pieces of bark used in car parks.
 This breaks down gradually to release nutrients into the soil and help improve its structure.
 It will need replacing when it has fully rotted down.
 The key is to apply a really thick layer.
 An 80L bag will cover an area of about 1 metre.